Byron, Radulov lead Canadiens past Senators in shootout

+OTTAWA, Ontario (AP) -- The Montreal Canadiens will take a brief moment to enjoy their shootout win at Ottawa.
+However, they know they need to be ready to face a hungry Senatars team again at home in less than 24 hours.

-OTTAWA, Ontario (AP) -- Paul Byron and Alexander Radulov scored in the shootout to give the Montreal Canadiens a 4-3 victory over the Ottawa Senators on Saturday night in the first half of the teams' home-and-home series.
+Paul Byron and Alexander Radulov scored in the tiebreaker to give the Canadiens a 4-3 victory Saturday night in the first half of the teams' home-and-home set.
+Montreal moved two points ahead of Ottawa atop the Atlantic Division.

+''We worked hard, we earned that second point,'' the Canadiens' Brendan Gallagher said. ''We both want to climb in the standings, it's so tight.
+They're right behind us and these are two big games this weekend.
+It's a huge win for us.

+''There's a little bit of hatred, a lot of respect and the compete level and the battle level between the two teams is high. ...
+It's the same thing every single time you play them, you better be prepared to work or you're not going to get the result you want.''

-Andrew Shaw, Philip Danault and Brendan Gallagher scored in regulation for Montreal, and Carey Price finished with 28 saves.
-Montreal extended its lead in the Atlantic Division to two points over second-place Ottawa.
+Andrew Shaw, Philip Danault and Gallagher scored in regulation for Montreal, and Carey Price finished with 28 saves.

+Much has been made of the matchups this weekend, but Ottawa coach Guy Boucher did his best to downplay the hype.

+''This is exciting, but that's not the NHL playoffs.
+It's an important game for points, just like tomorrow's going to be an important game and Boston's going to be an important game.
+It's not about first place, it's get in, wherever, against whoever and be ready.
+Right now it's such a tough fight.''
-Derick Brassard, Ryan Dzingel and Erik Karlsson scored for the Senators.
-Craig Anderson, who had missed the past two games with a lower-body injury, stopped 29 shots.

-There had been some debate in the morning as to who would start in goal for the Senators as it remained questionable whether Anderson was fit to play.
+Derick Brassard, Ryan Dzingel and Erik Karlsson scored for the Senators as Craig Anderson, who had missed the past two games with a lower-body injury, made 29 saves.
+There had been some debate in the morning as to who would start in goal for the Senators as it was uncertain whether Anderson was fit to play.

+''I felt I was healed enough to go out there and felt good enough to go play,'' Anderson said after the game.

+Boucher said he has no issue playing Anderson again on Sunday as long as he feels good enough.

 The Senators had a chance to win in overtime when Max Pacioretty took a penalty, but were unable to capitalize on the power play.